-With bruising force, Síl threw her down the gentle slope toward the shallows.
+With bruising force, Síl threw her down the slope toward the shallows.
 Brambles scratched at Ky's bare feet and she stumbled backwards into the lake, choking in surprise.
 Síl descended much more slowly, twitching her fingers and humming all the while.

 A few stray wisps of magic appeared in the branches of the trees behind her, blinking through the summer foliage.